Atatürk Dam: Hydroelectric power plant

 The HEPP of the Atatürk Dam is the biggest of a series of 19 power plants of the GAP project.
 It consists of eight Francis turbine and generator groups of 300 MW each, supplied by Sulzer Escher Wyss and ABB Asea Brown Boveri respectively.
 The up to 7.25 m steel pressure pipes (penstocks) with a total weight of 26.600 tons were supplied and installed by the German NOELL company (today DSD NOELL).
 The power plant's first two power units came on line in 1992 and it became fully operational in December 1993.
 The HEPP can generate 8,900 GWh of electricity annually.
 Its capacity makes up around one third of the total capacity of the GAP project.

 During the periods of low demand for electricity, only one of the eight units of the HEPP is in operation while in times of high demand, all the eight units are in operation.
-Hence, depending upon the energy demand and the state of the interconnected system, the amount of water to be released from the HEPP might vary between 200 and 2,000 m^{3}/s in one day.
+Hence, depending upon the energy demand and the state of the interconnected system, the daily water release from the HEPP might vary between 200 and 2,000 m^{3}/s.